|Nutrition Facts (per serving)|

 Our recipe is very simple, easy to follow, and uses a convenient ready-made marinara sauce to simmer the meatballs.
 There's no standing near the pot stirring for hours, or mixing and processing vegetables to make the sauce from scratch.
 Mix the meatball ingredients and bake, cook the pasta, and when it is ready, simmer the baked meatballs in the sauce.
 Dinner is served.
 Our recipe is dairy-free as long as the breadcrumbs you're using don't contain any milk.
 If needed, use gluten-free pasta and replace the breadcrumbs with ones made from oat flour to serve a gluten-free meal.
 Use the low-fat meatballs in marinara sauce for other recipes: serve them over rice or mashed potatoes, or use them as filling for tasty sandwiches or wraps.

-- 1/3 cup breadcrumbs, about 1 slice of bread
+1/3 cup breadcrumbs, from about 1 slice bread

 Gather the ingredients.

 Preheat oven to 400 F, and spray a cookie sheet with nonstick cooking spray.